-7.15 Additional redevelopment opportunities are likely to become available within these areas during the plan period - for example there is significant potential for redevelopment within Saltley Business Park in the Heartlands Area.
-These opportunities will play a key role in meeting the employment land targets set out in Policy TP17.
-The need to retain the areas shown as Core Employment Areas on the Policies Map will be kept under regular review.
-Land within the HS2 Safeguarding Area at Washwood Heath will also become available for employment use in the event that it is not required for HS2 purposes.
+7.14 Additional redevelopment opportunities are likely to become available within these areas during the plan period - for example there is significant potential for redevelopment within Saltley Business Park in the Heartlands Area.
+These opportunities will play a key role in meeting the employment land targets set out in Policy TP16.

-Policy TP19 Core employment areas
+Policy TP18 Core employment areas